datatjej/langtechres-project/code/README.md

 1. Is a target lexicon needed for lookuo/mapping normalization? - No!
 2. Is a target lexicon needed for weighted Levenshtein distance (WLD) normalization?
-3. Is the parameter file for WLD automatically generated?
+3. Is the parameter file `abc_train.WLD.paramfile` for WLD automatically generated when training on `abc_train.txt`?
+4. Is the `abc_train.Mapper.mapfile` automatically generated when training on `abc_train.txt`?